gecio/gecio.github.io/docs/_optimist/guided_tour/step17/index.en.md

 ## The port

 Now that you have defined a network you can add the port, which is a resource with type *`OS::Neutron::Port`*.

-To make sure that this port is used by your VM, you add the *networks* property to it.
-You also define a *port* property that then will use the *get\_resource* function to link it to the *Port*.
+To ensure that this port is used by your VM, add the *networks* property to it.
+Define a *port* property that then will use the *get\_resource* function to link it to the *Port*.

-Furthermore, you want to link the port to the network by adding a *network* property that also uses the *get\_resource* function to link it to the *Netzwerk*.
+Furthermore, you want to link the port to the network by adding a *network* property that also uses the *get\_resource* function to link it to the
+*Netzwerk*.

-By now, your template looks like this:
+At this point, your template looks like this:

 ```yaml
 heat_template_version: 2014-10-16